lammertb/libhttp/docs/OpenSSL.md

 Including a certificate from a certificate authority
 ----

-CivetWeb requires one certificate file in PEM format.
+LibHTTP requires one certificate file in PEM format.
 If you got multiple files from your certificate authority, you need to copy their content together into one file.
 Make sure the file has one section BEGIN RSA PRIVATE KEY /